matthewtapps/matthewtapps.github.io/src/content/posts/2024-01-26_social-media-and-incentives.md

 **The incentive used to train the algorithm is an extension of the incentive of the company through its ownership structure.** _Show me the incentives, and I'll show you the outcome_.

 ## An Alternative?
 I've been playing with ideas of what modern social media technologies would look like if they operated under different incentive structures.
+A few alternative ownership structures that might apply are:
+- **Not For Profits**, which are established with a specific purpose and always reinvest their profits towards this purpose
+- **B-Corps** or other alternative company structures, which enshrine within their binding constitution that the company must not _only_ operate in the interest of profit
+- **Cooperatives**, which are organisations that are owned and democratically governed by its members - one member, one vote (though these still sometimes implement hierarchical management).
+Influence of the organisation's incentives are limited to the actual workers of the organisation in a cooperative, but this may still be a profit incentive.
+- **Collectives**, which are similar to cooperatives except that the management structure is by definition flat, with every member of the collective automatically being an equal director of the organisation.

+Out of these, I am currently most partial to a Not For Profit organisation, mainly because it takes a hard-line stance against profit as an incentive for the organisation.

-I think it's easier to start at the incentive point, e.g. what do we actually want to incentivize as an effect of our social media recommendation algorithms?
+Having said the above, I think a better starting place to think about is _what do we actually want to incentivise in a social media platform_?
 My answers to that are ideally:
 ### Accurate perception of others' beliefs.

 It's hard to have good-faith conversations about anything when you don't have a clear picture of what someone who disagrees with you actually believes.